abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *magnanimosque duces totiusque ordine gentis*
 | *mores et studia et populos et proelia dicam.* 5

+- *admiranda* from *admiror, admirari, admiratus sum* is the gerundive, meaning to admire.
+This is modifying *spectacula* in the accusative plural case.
-- *dcam* from *dico, dicere, dixi, dictus* is 1st singular future active indicative, meaning to say.
+- *dicam* from *dico, dicere, dixi, dictus* is 1st singular present active subjunctive, meaning to say.
+Likely some sort of jussive independent usage.

-      I will tell you
+- Ehh, perhaps not the most elegant or literal way to translate?
+Bug Rafa about it.

+      Let me speak to you of the amazing spectacles of their trivial affairs, the brave leaders, customs, enthusiasms, peoples, and the battles of entire trives.

 | *in tenui labor; at tenuis non gloria, si quem*
 | *numina laeva sinunt auditque vocatus Apollo.*